otrv4/otrv4/otrv4.md

 The counterpart of the sending an encoded data message.
 As that one, it also needs a per-message key derived from the previous chain key to decrypt the message in it.
-If the receiving `j` is equal to 0, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the receiving chain key).
+If the receiving `j` is equal to 0, and the receiving `Public ECDH Key` has not yet been seen, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the receiving chain key).

+Decrypting a data message consists of:

+1. If the encrypted message corresponds to a skipped and stored message key, the message is decrypted with that key and the message key is deleted from storage.

+2. If a new ratchet key has been received, any skipped message keys are stored from the receiving ratchet and a new DH ratchet is performed.

+3. Any skipped message keys from the current receiving ratchet are stored, and a symmetric-key ratchet is performed to derive the current message key and next receiving chain key.
+The message is then decrypted.

 * Check that the receiver's instance tag matches your sender's instance tag.